Nazanin1369/movieApp/README.md

 #### Browser Compatibility

-    This application is compatible with Chrome and Firefox.
+    This application is compatible with Chrome(v.70+) and Firefox(v.63+).
     I used web components for modularity and it did took away the compatibility for Microsoft Edge and Internet Explorer.
-Happily they soon are replaced with Chrome based browsers.

 ### Testing